-You need to research keywords manually (time-consuming) or using a tool (takes investment).
+You need to research keywords manually (time-consuming) or use a KGR tool (which takes investment).
 Learn how to get golden keywords in this tutorial.

 How do I check Allintitle?

 Visit Google and enter the allintitle:keyword phrase.
-See the screenshot below for an instance.
+See the screenshot below, for instance.

 The original KGR formula is: